B = Breakfast, L = Lunch, D = Dinner

 We depart for Memphis this morning where we'll take an unforgettable journey through the most famous rock ‘n’ roll residence in the world: Graceland.
 Memphis was Elvis Presley's home for more than 20 years and at Graceland you can explore the personal side of The King.
 Learn how his revolutionary style and unique sound changed forever the face of popular music and culture.
 The rest of the day is yours to explore further.
 You might want to visit the Memphis Rock 'n' Soul Museum which tells the complete story of Memphis music history, and then stroll down famous Beale Street to listen to some great blues.
 Overnight Memphis - 1 night

-We will stop at the Vicksburg National Military Park Visitor Center en route to Jackson today.
-A tour provides an opportunity to explore the battlefield with a professional guide who has deep knowledge of civilian life and military operations of the campaign, siege and defense of Vicksburg in the spring and summer of 1863.
+Today we stop at the Vicksburg National Military Park Visitor Center.
+A tour provides us an opportunity to explore the battlefield with a professional guide who has deep knowledge of civilian life and military operations of the campaign, siege and defense of Vicksburg in the spring and summer of 1863.
 The battle of Vicksburg was a turning point for the Union during the American Civil War.
-Overnight Jackson, MS - 1 night
+Overnight Vicksburg, MS - 1 night

 Wednesday, 3 May 2017: Natchez Trace, Antebellum House Tour (B)

-From Jackson, we set out to travel one of America's oldest roads.
-The Natchez Trace Parkway runs roughly parallel to the Natchez Trace, a 440-mile footpath that was first trod by prehistoric animals, and then by Native Americans and European explorers.
-The Natchez area has many antebellum mansions, most of them private residences, and we will tour one or two.
+We set out to travel one of America's oldest roads, the Natchez Trace Parkway, which runs roughly parallel to the Natchez Trace, a 440-mile footpath that was first trod by prehistoric animals, and then by Native Americans and European explorers.
+The Natchez area has many antebellum mansions, most of them private residences that offer tours.
 Each house is unique with 18th and 19th-century furnishings, porcelain, silver, clothing, tools, documents and diaries.
 We continue on to New Orleans this afternoon.
 Overnight New Orleans - 2 nights

-Thursday, 4 May 2017: New Orleans City Tour; Free Time; Farewell Dinner (D)
+Thursday, 4 May 2017: New Orleans French Quarter Tour; Free Time; Farewell Dinner (D)

-This morning we depart for a walking tour of the French Quarter to learn more about the Big Easy.
-This afternoon and evening will be free, allowing you to shop, listen to jazz or perhaps have your palm read in Jackson Square.
+This morning we depart for a walking tour of the famed French Quarter.
+This afternoon is free, allowing you to shop, listen to jazz or perhaps have your palm read in Jackson Square.
 Your WTT Tour Leader will have suggestions as to how you can enjoy the remainder of the day.
-This evening we'll enjoy our Farewell Dinner at a French Quarter hotel.
+This evening we have our Farewell Dinner at a restaurant in the French Quarter.

 Friday, 5 May 2017: Return Home from New Orleans